smbeiragh/sanam/README.md

 3. Keep an eye on your output.

 ## Vendors
-Most of projects uses 3rd parity libraries and framework, using a package manger to keep our dependacies out of our source code is good idea, it can facilitate updating dependencies and prevent everybody on team from editing dependencies source code.
+Most of projects uses 3rd parity libraries and framework, using a package manger to keep our dependencies out of our source code is good idea, it can facilitate updating dependencies and prevent everybody on team from editing dependencies source code.

 ## Overriding Vendors
-Often we need to override vendors default styles, we should avoid editing dependencies source code. overriding can happen using vendor configs or by applying some css rules to override vendor css rules
+Often we need to override vendors default styles, we should avoid editing dependencies source code. overriding should be done using vendor configs or by applying some css rules to override vendor css rules, We should keep this type of modifications in a special file/directory.

 ## Legacy styles
-Sometimes, for example in a refactoring phase, we may have some old unconventional stylesheet which intended to be refactored and removed later. we keep this type of styles in a specific place, a file or a set of files in a directory, when ever we have time to resume refactoring, we know where are old code and every body on team knows these styles are matter to refactor and removal and any new code shouldn't developed based on them.
+Sometimes, for example in a refactoring phase, we may have some old unconventional stylesheet which intended to be refactored and removed later.
+We keep this type of styles in a specific place, a file or a set of files in a directory, when ever we have time to resume refactoring, we know where are old code and every body on team knows these styles are matter to refactor and removal and any new code shouldn't developed based on them.